Essenceia/essenceia.github.io/content/hft/moldudp64.md

 The `session id` and `sequence number` fields are used to keep track of missing messages.

-The `session id` keeps track of what sequence of message we are currently receiving.
+The `session id` keeps track of what sequence of messages we are currently receiving.

 Each message within a `session` is individually tracked using a unique `sequence number`.
 The `sequence number` of a header indicates the `sequence number`